What Is Sensio Air?

 While the right indoor air quality sensor is largely dependent on your specific needs and the amount of money you’re willing to spend, it’s important to emphasize that these sensors are just that.
 In other words, while they might be able to provide meaningful insight and recommendations, they won’t actually do anything to improve your home or office’s IAQ.

 With this said, the representative we spoke with emphasized that Sensio Air can help users realize the importance of monitoring the quality of their indoor air, while also highlighting the significance of preventive healthcare.

 On the other hand, devices like Wynd and Airmega Smart (to name just a couple at random) combine IAQ sensors with purification technology that can adjust accordingly to your surroundings.
 However, models like these tend to only measure a few different parameters, so—again—you’ll have to decide if your purification needs outweigh your data preferences.

-With this said, at $999, Sensio Air is certainly considered an investment, and is priced meaningfully higher than all of its popular competitors.
+With this said, at $999, Sensio Air is certainly considered an investment (as you might imagine, high-quality tech doesn’t come cheap), and is priced meaningfully higher than all of its popular competitors.
 But if you suffer from indoor air quality concerns, the data it provides could be invaluable to your quality of life.

 In the meantime, the company rep emphasized they’re doing everything they can to reduce their costs, and in turn, pass these savings along to their customers.